Choosing Tattoo Reference Photos

 - 3 min read

-Choosing the right reference photos is one of the most important steps in getting a tattoo you’ll love long-term and it’s also the part clients often get wrong.
+Choosing the right reference photos is one of the most important steps in getting a tattoo you’ll love long-term.
+It’s also the part clients often get wrong.

-As a tattoo artist specialising in watercolour, abstract and fine-line tattoos in South West England, I see a huge difference between clients who send helpful references and those who unintentionally create confusion.
+As a tattoo artist specialising in watercolour, abstract, and fine-line tattoos in South West England, I notice a huge difference between clients who send helpful references and those who unintentionally create confusion.

 This guide explains exactly what to send your tattoo artist, what actually helps us understand your vision, and what tends to hold a design back — from an artist’s point of view.